thaiduongngo/cool-asa/README.md

 *   npm, yarn, or pnpm
 *   A Google API Key with the Gemini API enabled.
 *   A running Redis instance (local or cloud-based like Upstash).
+*   A installed and running Ollama server instance.

 ## Getting Started